Christmas decoration

 Table of Contents

-Croatia is known as the gastronomic paradise when it comes to all kinds of foods.
-The same goes for desserts.
-Among different doughs, rolls, tarts, cremes, brownies, pies, bars, gingerbread cookies, cream cakes, tea biscuits surely you can find something for yourself.
+Croatia is known as a gastronomic paradise for all kinds of foods, including desserts.
+Surely you can find something you like among different doughs, rolls, tarts, crepes, brownies, pies, bars, gingerbread cookies, cream cakes, and tea biscuits.

 Favourite Christmas ingredientsFavorite Christmas ingredients, source: Pixabay